-The truth is that we are all at risk of one day developing a psychological disorder.
+The truth is that we are all at risk of one day developing a mental health issue such as anxiety or depression.
+Normalizing and talking about mental health helps build empathy and awareness.

-Every year, nearly one in five Americans -- about 42.5 million American adults -- suffers from mental illness, including conditions such as depression, bipolar disorder or schizophrenia, according to 2014 statistics from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).
-The Centers for Disease Control and Prevention (CDC) reports that nearly 50 percent of U.S. adults will develop at least one mental illness during their lifetime.
+More than one in six Americans (over 40 million adults) suffers from mental illness, including conditions such as depression, bipolar disorder or schizophrenia, according to 2016 statistics from the U.S. National Institute of Mental Health.
+The Centers for Disease Control and Prevention (CDC) reported that nearly 50 percent of U.S. adults will develop at least one mental illness at some point in their life.

 The reason they don’t seek treatment is primarily the negative stigma.
 The fear and stigma around mental health issues often lead to inaccurate and hurtful objectification of people suffering from mental illness as dangerous and incompetent.
 The shame and isolation associated with this stigma prevent people from seeking the help necessary to live healthy and full lives.